 - Every label in the Activity log includes a Remove button to remove what the rule has done

-As previously mentioned, rule-based labeling takes care of everything for you, but you’re always in control here.
-You can easily pause or remove any rule for any reason without consequence and not ruin your manual set up.
+As previously mentioned, rule-based labeling takes care of everything for you, while you're staying in control.
+You can easily pause or remove any rule for any reason without consequence without ruining your manual set up.
 Removing a rule will remove all labels on posts made by the rule without removing the whole label from the account.
 Removing a rule will only remove the labels that have been placed automatically.
 Labels placed manually will remain untouched.

 Created by you and run by Suite, automated labeling based on rules allows you to see what's happening more quickly across your profiles and platforms, improve productivity overall, and optimize your campaigns to get the most out of your efforts on social.